The Mathematics of Knowledge Discovery Efficiency (KEDE)

 What is the value of knowing KEDE?

-The value of knowing KEDE is that it allows for quantifying the human capital of any organization, as well as Indicators such as Knowledge Discovery Efficiency (KEDE), Collaboration, Cognitive Load, Happiness (Flow State), Productivity(Value per Bit of information Discovered), and Rework (Information Loss Rate).
-They present a multidimensional view of the developer work experience and the software development process efficiency.
+The value of knowing KEDE is that it allows for quantifying the human capital of any organization, as well as Indicators such as Collaboration, Cognitive Load, Happiness (Flow State), Productivity(Value per Bit of information Discovered), and Rework (Information Loss Rate).
+They present a multidimensional view of the individual work experience and the software development process efficiency.

 Works Cited